everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_stand_location

 Writes a string with a test stand location.
-When called again, the exception `DuplicateTestStandLocationError` will be caused.
+When called again, the exception `DuplicateFieldError` will be caused.

 **Example:**